pathologicalenvy/pathological-envy-framework/manuscripts/M3_state_transitions/chapters/07-proximity-scarcity-and-distributed-asymmetry.md

 What is shared is the deployment: scarcity-based proximity management.
 What differs is the rationale driving it.

-Failing to distinguish these leads to persistent misclassification—particularly between schizoid, narrative, and psychopathic configurations—which share surface features while diverging fundamentally in regulatory logic.
+Failing to distinguish these leads to persistent misclassification (particularly between schizoid, narrative, and psychopathic configurations) which share surface features while diverging fundamentally in regulatory logic.

 ### Three Rationales for Scarcity-Based Asymmetry

-The same ecological move—scarcity—can arise from different internal conditions.
+The same ecological move, scarcity, can arise from different internal conditions.
 Understanding these distinctions is critical for prediction.

 ### Non-Dependence (Schizoid Configuration)